 - Large in size images can cost more web hosting charges in long run.

-Therefore it becomes important to learn how to optimize images in WordPress so that the image can retain the good quality with as possible as lesser size.
+Therefore it becomes important to learn how to optimize images in WordPress so that the image can retain the good quality with least possible size.

 Image File Formats (JPEG vs PNG vs Gif vs SVG)

-Since it is been debatable that which image file format (file extension) good for the web.
+Since, it is been debatable that which image file format (file extension) good for the web.
 Or which is the best image file format for image optimization in WordPress.
-Also, image editing software allows saving images in a numerous number of formats.
-However, PNG and JPEG file formats can be seen commonly on the web.
-Now the question is, which one you should choose for your WordPress site and which file format is suitable for which purpose.
+Also, your image editing software allows saving images in numerous file formats.
+All this left you with questions like:

 Before we dive in the comparison of the image file formats, let’s understand what makes these file format different.